Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model: Model and results

 where $\gamma$, being a positive real quantity, describes the strength of the non-Hermiticity.
 This balanced gain/loss induces an energy disparity between the spin-up ($\uparrow$) and the spin-down ($\downarrow$) states.
 When the non-Hermiticity $H_\text{NH}$, described by Eq. \eqref{E4}, is introduced in the BHZ Hamiltonian (Eq. \eqref{eq:BHZ}), the helical edge states along both the $x$ and $y$ directions persist, since $H_\text{NH}$ {\it does not} break the TRS of the system.
 However, the energy spectra exhibit pairs such as $E_R\pm i\gamma$, where $E_R$ is the real part of the eigenspectra (see Appendix \ref{app1}).
 Notably, a significant amount of experimental work has been conducted concerning spin-dependent potentials within two-dimensional ultracold atomic gases \cite{Lin2011, Galitski2013, PhysRevLett.109.095301, PhysRevLett.112.086401}.

 Our primary objective is to investigate the impact of non-Hermiticity on the $x$-periodic nanoribbon in the presence of the IPMF to observe how the edge states, which were gapped out by the IPMF, respond to the non-Hermiticity.
 Henceforth, unless otherwise specified, we will refer to an $x$-periodic nanoribbon as a nanoribbon to avoid verbose expressions.
 We find that as the strength of the non-Hermiticity $\gamma$ approaches the strength of the IPMF, $|B_y|$, the band gap in the real part of the energy spectra slowly diminishes, as presented in Fig. \ref{Fig1}(a).
 At the critical point, $\gamma=|B_y|$, this real energy band gap closes, and thus, the dispersive helical states connecting the conduction and valence bands are revived in the region $\gamma\ge |B_y|$ (Fig. \ref{Fig1}(b)).
-Let us denote the resulting Hamiltonian of a nanotube (periodic along both directions) by $H_\text{R}$, which is obtained via adding $H_\text{NH}$ to $H_\text{T}$,
+Let us denote the resulting Hamiltonian by $H_\text{R}$, which under a nanotube configuration, is obtained via adding $H_\text{NH}$ to $H_\text{T}$,

 The spectrum of $H_\text{R}$ illustrates a noteworthy transition: from a real line gap \cite{PhysRevX.9.041015} for $\gamma\leq|B_y|$ (Fig. \ref{Fig1}(c)), to a mixed line gap in the region where $\gamma$ exceeds $|B_y|$ (Fig. \ref{Fig1}(d)).
 The spectral gap transition, occurring at $\gamma=|B_y|$, signals the presence of exceptional points in the system, marking the onset of a criticality where the properties undergo significant transformations.